PKief/angular-webpack-starter/README.md

 ```

 Open your webbrowser at [localhost:9000](http://localhost:9000) to see the productive app running.
 You can also find the build files in the `dist`-folder.

+## Authentication
+If you run the app in the browser you'll be redirected to the login page.
+You can enter any user name and password here.